Smoking Fish

 • Cooking.

 Meat can be smoked yet still be raw inside.
-It must be cooked to proper temperature before it is ready to consume.
-This cooking process may be accomplished in a smokehouse or in an oven.
+It must be cooked to the recommended temperature before it is safe to consume.
+This cooking process may be accomplished in a smokehouse, an oven, or in hot water.
 Some products are smoked at low temperatures and never cooked.
-The safety of these products is obtained by heavy salting and removal of moisture.
-Such products are cold smoked.
+Their safety depends on heavy salting and the removal of moisture.
+Those products are cold smoked.

 There are two methods of smoking: